awwaiid/thelackthereof/content/My Little Dog.md

 C
 laying in my living room
 G
-And I think the day
+And I think her day
 D                  G
+is gonna be a good one

+G
+My little dog
+C
+laying in my living room
+G
+she's laying in
+D
+a patch of sun

+G
+My little dog
+C
+laying in my living room
+G
+And I think her day
+D                  G
-is gunna be a good one
+is gonna be a good one

 C
 She's laying there